-Ultimately, my aim is to invoke a sense of wonder and curiosity regarding these quirky plants, fostering a profound appreciation for their beauty and resilience, while prompting introspection on humanity's interconnectedness with the natural world.
+With this series, I hope to engender a sense of playfulness, compassion, and a profound appreciation for these Cacti's beauty and resilience, while prompting introspection on our interconnectedness with the natural world.

 Next